Anoushka21/QuantBot/ReadMe.md

 ```

 - The ChatBot doesn't answer all questions well right now mainly because the tables have data columns which are JSON fields.
 These columns have a lot of keys and the LLM doesn't have context on these exact keys.
-If we provide the LLM with the exact structure and meaning of these keys as context it improve its answering capability.
-Prompt engineering the template with context would help.
+If we provide the LLM with the exact structure and meaning of these keys as context it will improves its answering capability --> Prompt engineering the template with context would help.

 - Another way to improve could be finetuning the LLM itself to perform better on Querying task or expirement with other open source LLM's available.